oshioked/oshioked/README.md

 ### Hi there 👋
 Welcome to my github profile.
 My name’s Oshioke.
 I’m mostly a frontend developer building magic with javascript while figuring out life.
 I'm interested in building interesting and innovative products that solves problems while providing a fun and meaningful experiences.
 Bringing digital product ideas into reality is a thing I live for.

-- 🔭 I’m currently working on
+🔭 I’m currently working on
-1. Javascript
+- Javascript
-2. React JS
+- React JS
-3. CSS / SCSS
+- CSS / SCSS
-4. Styled components
+- Styled components
-5. React native
+- React native
-6. Node js
+- Node js
-7. PostgreSQL
+- PostgreSQL
-8. UI design in figma.
+- UI design in figma.

+I’m interested in emerging techs.
+I do my best to stay up to date.
-- 🌱 I’m currently learning
+🌱 I’m currently learning
-1. Typescript
+- Typescript
-2. Solidity
+-  Solidity
-3. System design
+-  System design

-- 📫 How to reach me: ...
-1. <a href = "mailto:danieloshos3@gmail.com">Email</a>
+When I’m not slapping my keyboard 👨🏾‍💻, I’m probably reading a book📖 or playing video games🎮.
+Feel free to shoot me a <a href = "mailto:danieloshos3@gmail.com">mail</a> or connect with me on any of my socials.